DigitalNZ/supplejack/_posts/2014-05-02-schema-dsl-domain-specific-language.md

   solr_name :text
 end
 ```

+### Search as configurations

+#### fulltext
+The fulltext option indexes the field so it can be searched using the text parameter.
+For example, using the fulltext option on a title and description field would allow records to be found by any words appearing in these two fields.

+#### filter
+The filter option indexes fields so that queries can be filtered on a specific value of that field.
+Example query for `category` = `books`

+#### mlt
+This enables the "more like this" feature of Solr. when `[:mlt]` is configured with a field, Solr indexes the "relatedness of records" based on the fields with this option enabled.
+Query the api to return similar records using `/records/$record_id/more_like_this`.

 ## Groups
 Groups allow you to collect several fields together and reference them using a single value.